 Existing ordinances related to enforcing source control for existing development are under FMC 20.24 and FMC 20.25.
-In 2021, the City will begin to review the municipal Code to identify any revisions or additions to ordinances that will be required to meet the August 1, 2022 deadline for enforcing of source control BMPs to existing developed sites.
+In 2022, the City is reviewing the municipal Code to identify any revisions or additions to ordinances that will be required to meet the August 1, 2022 deadline for enforcing of source control BMPs to existing developed sites.